-The education system underwent a dramatic transformation as Ukraine was incorporated as a Soviet Socialist Republic within the USSR (see p.
-12 of History and Myth).
-Change included the expansion of technical and vocation offerings to support the Soviets' industrialization goals (see p.
-13 of History and Myth).
+The education system underwent a dramatic transformation as Ukraine was incorporated as a Soviet Socialist Republic within the USSR (see History and Myth).
+Change included the expansion of technical and vocation offerings to support the Soviets' industrialization goals (see History and Myth).
 Schools also became centers for political indoctrination, while religious instruction, previously a backbone of the system, was banned.
 Early policies encouraged "Ukrainization" or the use of Ukrainian as the language of instruction in schools.
-Yet by the early 1930s, the political climate had shifted and new policies mandated Russian as the language of instruction (see p.
-13 of History and Myth).
+Yet by the early 1930s, the political climate had shifted and new policies mandated Russian as the language of instruction (see History and Myth).

 World War II (WWII) severely disrupted education in Ukraine.
 Within German-occupied regions, Ukrainian-language schools were only permitted until grade 4.
-The Soviets established schools for the millions of Ukrainians it evacuated to Russia and Kazakhstan (see p.
-14 of History and Myth).
+The Soviets established schools for the millions of Ukrainians it evacuated to Russia and Kazakhstan (see History and Myth).
 Dozens of higher education institutions that were also "evacuated" to the East in the face of the Nazi threat continued to function in exile.